 - 1. In order to obtain and maintain active organizational status, the following steps must occur: - a.
-Register your student organization with the Office of Student Leadership Development with names of at least six members (inclusive of the officers). - b.
-Submit a dated constitution and/or bylaws. - c.
+Register your student organization with the Office of Student Leadership Development with names of at least ten members (inclusive of the officers) to be funded by S.G.A. - b.
+Submit a dated constitution and/or bylaw. - c.
 Confirmation from any full-time faculty or staff member willing to serve as an advisor. - d.
-Renew your student organization every year between April 1st and the first Friday in August. - 2.
+Renew your student organization every year before April 1st to be a recognized club for the next semester. - 2.
 All Greek social organizations must be an active and recognized member of the appropriate ECU recognized Greek governing body, and abide by the rules and regulations of the appropriate ECU recognized Greek governing body.
 The ECU Office of Student Leadership Development is responsible for identifying the appropriate governing body.
 Greek social organizations that are not active and/or are not recognized members of their governing council may have their University recognition revoked. - 3.
 The organization and organizational officers are responsible for upholding the rules and regulations of East Central University.
 This responsibility cannot be delegated to advisors, campus police, and/or others and applies to activities on and off East Central University campus.
 Violations will be reviewed by the University and may result in, but not limited to, denial of facility usage, revoking of recognized organizational status, individual and/or group discipline. - 4.
 The Office of Housing, Residence Life & Dining Services must give prior approval to any organized student activity that is to take place in the residence halls. - 5.
 Auxiliary organizations with no East Central University student organization chapters (i.e. Little Sister or Little Brother groups) will not be recognized and/or permitted on the campus of East Central University.